-During the night preceding Easter Sunday in 1792, the town of BASSETERRE was visited by a dreadful inundation.
+During the night, preceding Easter Sunday in 1792, the town of BASSETERRE was visited by a dreadful inundation.
 Many houses were swept away, and several lives lost.
-Our missionaries were mercifully preserved, though their premises sustained considerable injury, and only two members of the congregation were drowned.
-Their chapel was the only place of worship fit for performing divine service. ‡ demolished.
-The missionary family took refuge in the chapel, and were graciously preserved, though all the sponts were blown down and the building itself cracked several times, as if crushed by some immense weight falling upon it \.
+The missionaries were mercifully preserved, though their premises sustained considerable injury, and only two members of the congregation were drowned.
+Their chapel was the only place of worship fit for the performance of divine service.

-A hurricane which raged in August the following year, caused great destruction on their premises.
-It was next to a miracle that their dwelling house was not totally
+A hurricane, which raged in August the following year, caused great destruction on their premises.
+It was next to a miracle that their dwelling-house was not totally demolished.
+The missionary family took refuge in the chapel, and, though all the spouts were blown down and the building itself cracked several times, as if crushed by some immense weight falling upon it, they sustained no bodily injury.